 This page explains the requirements for Eyefinity® EHR.
 These system requirements are routinely reviewed and updated.
-Download a printable copy of these requirements.

 The requirements outlined on this page represent the minimum hardware and system specifications required to effectively use the Eyefinity EHR.
 Failure to meet these requirements will noticeably degrade the performance of the software.

 Ensure that you also meet the requirements for your practice managements software.
 For example, OfficeMate® users must also meet the system requirements specified on the OfficeMate System Requirements page.

 Individual pieces of diagnostic equipment may have their own system requirements.
 Verify the requirements with your hardware vendor.